Mikmokki/Tilisy-API/README.md

 ## Prerequisites

-In order to be able to use these samples you need to:
+In order to be able to use this sample you need to:

 1. Create a developer account at https://enablebanking.com/tilisy-api/#get-started